-Disruption of ability to fulfill educational or vocational roles, including potential loss of employment
+- Disruption of ability to fulfill educational or vocational roles, including the potential loss of employment

-2. SLPs review QUALITATIVE DATA such as nursing documentation for pieces of valuable information related to communication such as family / staff interviews, behaviors, safety during ADLs, Prior Level of Function and discharge plan
+- Review QUALITATIVE DATA such as nursing documentation for pieces of valuable information related to communication such as family/staff interviews, behaviors, safety during ADLs, Prior Level of Function, and discharge plan